DEENUU1/ChatGPT-Voice-Assistant/README.md

 If you wanna work with the code you can:

-1. Clone the github repository
+1. Clone the GitHub repository

 ```
 git clone https://github.com/DEENUU1/news-summarizer.git